Western Open: History

 In 1899, the prize fund was $150, and Willie Smith's winner's share was fifty dollars.
 The purse in 2006 was $5 million, with $900,000 to the final winner, Trevor Immelman.

-During the second round of the 1975 tournament, Lee Trevino and Jerry Heard were struck by lightning on the 13th green of Butler National while waiting out a rain delay.
+During the second round of the 1975 tournament on Friday, June 27, Lee Trevino and Jerry Heard were struck by lightning on the 13th green of Butler National while waiting out a rain delay.
 Also struck at other parts of the course were Bobby Nichols, Jim Ahern, and Tony Jacklin.